bval/nashdev-cars/README.md

 * [Victory Dent Repair](https://www.victorydent.com/) - Paintless Dent Repair (recc by Ryan O.)
 * [DENTCORE PDR](https://dentcorepdr.com/) - @tedmarov was quoted $2500 by a different body shop for tree damage to a rear SUV door.
 Final out the door price by DENTCORE was well under $500, looks very good.
 Eric is the man.

+### Glass

+* [Lawrence Glass](https://lawrenceglass.com/) - Small locally owned business in Nashville with a great reputation in the car community.
+They are mobile and will come to you.

 ### Tires & Alignment

 * [Bass Tire](https://www.basstire.com/) - Tires, alignment, other general maintenance.
 Be sure to ask for road force balancing.
 Clean waiting area and WiFi available.